John-Westby/John-Westby/README.md

 - 👋 Hi, I’m @John-Westby
-- 👀 I’m interested in ...
-Intellectual property law and how it relates to Artificial Intelligence
+- 👀 I’m interested in intellectual property law and how it relates to Artificial Intelligence
-- 🌱 I’m currently learning ... about developing AI, neural netoworks, and law
+- 🌱 I’m currently learning about developing AI, neural netoworks, and law
-- 💞️ I’m looking to collaborate on ... any AI projects
+- 💞️ I’m looking to collaborate on any AI projects
-- 📫 How to reach me ...
-Email - westbyfam.j@gmail.com
+- 📫 How to reach me Email - westbyfam.j@gmail.com
-- 😄 Pronouns: ...
-He/Him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
-I run track
+- ⚡ Fun fact: I run track